 On our way back to Launceston, we hit the Trowunna Wildlife Sanctuary.
 Here we got to see (and feed) kangaroos and get up close to all sorts of Tasmania‘s fascinating wildlife.
 Our favorite of course were the Tasmanian devils.

+Other than in your dreams, there’s not too many places out there that you can feed a kangaroo.
 Please note Pam is not some wombat butt-touching pervert.
 She was told this was the safe place to touch this wombat perhaps making the wombat the pervert in this equation.
+Tasmanian devil siblings fighting over dinner.

 Back in Launceston, we checked into the Peppers Silo Hotel.
 This interesting nine-story structure was once a 1960s grain storage building that had been all but abandoned for many years until it was recently converted into high end accommodation.
 Our cylindrical room with concrete walls reminded me of the caution one must exercise if they stumble upon the power of time travel.
 Depending upon the season, a careless jaunt back in time from our hotel room would have caused a “buried alive in grains” experience.